 Here’s a story I scribbled down two nights ago on my death as I battled influenza.

 You may think you are living your life quietly.
 That your walking-on-eggshells kind of life is ideally, your ultimate strength.
-You may think being silent and posting once in a while makes you invisible.
-You may think prowling deep in social media at night when the devil wanders keeps you safe from realities of day.
+You may think being silent and posting on social media once in a while makes you invisible.
+You may think prowling deep in Instagram at night when the devil wanders keeps you safe from realities of day.
 But don’t be a fool, open your eyes and see.
-We all know each other.
+The world is a village now, we all know each other.

 Thing with social media (Instagram) is it’s made us united.
 We can find one another with a tap of a button (screen?) and with it, has come a lack of privacy.
 We’ve exposed ourselves, friends and family to every type of person out there.
 All they need is to search, and there you are in the middle of the night, smiling at a stranger on their laptop.